Does Kratom Interact With Ketamine?

-Kratom — like all drugs — can cause certain side effects.
+Kratom — like all drugs — can cause side effects.
 Even though these are usually minor and more of an inconvenience than anything, it’s good to know what they are.
 It might be your body telling you to lower the dose, or it might just be a sensitivity.
-Either way, these are relatively common and typically fade as the kratom wears off.
+These symptoms are relatively common and typically fade as the kratom wears off.

 Kratom’s side effects include:

-There are more serious side effects that kratom can cause, but this usually happens in large amounts.
+There are more severe side effects that kratom can cause, but this usually happens in large amounts.

 Here are kratom’s more severe side effects: